Sponsor and status

 Sponsor.
 Representative for Florida's 2nd congressional district.
 Republican.

 Length: 2 pages

-This bill was introduced on June 24, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 24, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 — Rep. Steve Southerland [R-FL2, 2011-2014] (Sponsor) on Jun 25, 2014

 Jun 24, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4955 (113th) was a bill in the United States Congress.